FeanorTheElf/he-ring/examples/bfv_impl_v1/Readme.md

 # Performance

-On my system, a slight modification of the above test with `N = 16384` and `q = 2^100` performs homomorphic multiplication and relinearization in about 7.7 seconds (of course, you need to compile it with `--release`).
+On my desktop PC, a slight modification of the above test with `N = 16384` and `q = 2^100` performs homomorphic multiplication and relinearization in about 7.7 seconds (of course, you need to compile it with `--release`).
 This might be suitable for prototyping, but is far behind what one can achieve with a more careful implementation.
-In particular, we loose a lot of time due to the following points:
+In particular, we lose a lot of time due to the following points:
  - Without further configuration, `FreeAlgebraImpl` (which we use during `hom_mul_three_component()`) uses Karatsuba's algorithm for multiplication.
    However, if we perform the multiplication during `hom_mul_three_component()` modulo a special, large enough modulus, it is possible to use NTT-based techniques, which are much faster.
  - Similarly, if we choose a special `q` (for security and correctness of BFV, only the approximate size matters), we can use this technique also for all other multiplications in `R_q`.